awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.MariaDB.md

 In a MariaDB DB instance, you can use the `Annotate_rows` event to annotate a row event with a copy of the SQL query that caused the row event\.
 This approach provides similar functionality to enabling the `binlog_rows_query_log_events` parameter on a DB instance on MySQL version 5\.6 or later\.

 You can enable binary log annotations globally by creating a custom parameter group and setting the `binlog_annotate_row_events` parameter to **1**\.
 You can also enable annotations at the session level, by calling `SET SESSION binlog_annotate_row_events = 1`\.
-Use the `replicate_annotate_row_events` to replicate binary log annotations to the slave instance if binary logging is enabled on it\.
+Use the `replicate_annotate_row_events` to replicate binary log annotations to the replica instance if binary logging is enabled on it\.
 No special privileges are required to use these settings\.

 The following is an example of a row\-based transaction in MariaDB\.
 The use of row\-based logging is triggered by setting the transaction isolation level to read\-committed\.